jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 ![](https://httpsimage.com/v2/099b2c67-35c6-419f-bafb-e5e14804196b.png)

-After cleaning the data I explored the variables that I had a high expectation of predicting price using histograms and box plots.
+After cleaning the data, but before creating the linear regression models for predictions, first I explored the data for correlations.
+I explored the variables that I thought had a high expectation of predicting price using histograms and box plots.
 Through this, I found that sqft_living, sqft_living15, waterfront & view have a high correlation with price.

 Then I did a correlation matrix heatmap to confirm a correlation between these variables and price:
 ![](https://i.ibb.co/txHzF84/Screen-Shot-2019-02-09-at-11-46-28-AM.png)